Toray Announces the Launch of Flexible and Highly Adaptive 2700 Prepreg System

 Final product configurations of 2700 include combining it with various Torayca® unidirectional carbon fibers and other woven carbon or glass fibers.
 This prepreg is drapable and press cures in less than 5 minutes, enabling the rapid production of parts with complex geometries.
 It provides low void content and excellent all-around structural properties.

 Toray 2700 can be used in compression molding of high-volume small parts such as aircraft clips, molded brackets, and wing ribs, while larger parts may be processed via out-of-autoclave (OOA) and vacuum bag only (VBO).
-Other suitable processing methods include automated tape laying (ATL), automated fiber replacement (AFP), and hand layup.
+Other suitable processing methods include automated tape laying (ATL), automated fiber placement (AFP), and hand layup.

 "Most prepregs are designed around a specific process, then stretched beyond their capability to accommodate other processes.
 This prepreg will allow emerging aerospace programs to start with hand layup and oven cures, then progress to higher volume with AFP/ATL and compression molding, all while using the same material.
 This is a game-changer for the aerospace market," said Nate Monroe, Market Sector Manager for Urban Air Mobility.